 Get informed.
 Be prepared.
 Stay connected.

-When winter brings freezing temperatures and bad weather to your area, the key is to be prepared.
-Use the helpful tips and resources in this guide to take care of your home and to keep your loved ones warm while conserving as much energy as possible.
+Even in Texas, the winter season can bring in bad weather and freezing temperatures.
+The key to staying warm and safe is to be prepared.
+Use the helpful tips and resources in this guide to take care of your home and keep yourself and your loved ones warm while conserving as much energy as possible.

 1. Protect your home and watch for ways to conserve energy.

 • Take care of your pipes.
-Lower the risk of damage to your home by wrapping your pipes and letting faucets drip throughout the house.
+Lower the risk of damage to your home by wrapping your pipes and letting faucets drip in your kitchen and bathrooms.
 Shut off exterior faucets and drain water from outdoor pipes to prevent them from bursting.

 • Charge your devices.
 Make sure your cell phone, medical equipment, tablets and laptop are fully charged ahead of time.